cireuj12/jsproject/README.md

 ## Wireframes

 ## Architecture and Technologies
+### Not too sure which API calls I should be using

 The project will consist of the following technologies:
 * D3.js or 3.js for the data visuals